Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/Benchmark.rst

 ..  figure:: ./images/PowerFactory/ResultVariableSelection.png
     :alt: Defining the ``Result Variables``of the dynamic simulations.
     :target: _images/ResultVariableSelection.png
-    :height: 40vh
+    :width: 50%

-    Figure 7: Defining the ``Result Variables``of the dynamic simulations.
+    Figure 7: Defining the ``Result Variables`` of the dynamic simulations.

 The EMT simulation can then be started by clicking ``Execute`` in ``Run Simulation`` menu.
 After the simulation has been completed, the results can be analyzed in a ``Plot Page``.